Tinkerforge/doc/en/source/Kits/HardwareHacking/PowerOutletControl_Android.rst

 Step 1: Creating the GUI
 ------------------------

-After creating a new "Android Application Project" named "Garage Control" in Eclipse we start with creating the GUI:
+After creating a new "Android Application Project" named "Power Outlet Control" in Eclipse we start with creating the GUI:

 .. image:: /Images/Kits/hardware_hacking_power_outlet_control_android_gui_350.jpg